kelvins/lbph/README.md

 ## Output

-The Predict function returns 3 values:
+The `Predict` function returns 3 values:

 * **label**: The label corresponding to the predicted image.
 * **distance**: The distance between the histograms from the input test image and the matched image (from the training set).
 * **err**: Some error that has occurred in the Predict step.
-If no error occurs it will returns nil.
+If no error occurs it will return nil.

 Using the label you can check if the algorithm has correctly predicted the image.
-In a real world application, it is not feasible to manually verify all images, so we should use the distance to infer if the algorithm has predicted correctly or not.
+In a real world application, it is not feasible to manually verify all images, so we can use the distance to infer if the algorithm has predicted the image correctly.

 # Usage